-Expeditionary Learning is a standards driven approach to education developed at Harvard University.
+Expeditionary Learning (EL Education) is a standards-driven approach to education developed at Harvard University.
 Expeditionary Learning emphasizes engaged teaching and learning, project-based curriculum, and a demanding and supportive school culture.
 Literacy is central and reading and writing are integrated throughout the curriculum.
 Character development and teamwork are not just emphasized, but embedded in school structures, practices and rituals and integrated into the academic program.
 In Expeditionary Learning schools, much of the academic work is done in learning expeditions — long-term investigations of important questions and subjects that include individual and group projects, field studies, and performances and presentations of student work.
 Active pedagogy, (instruction strategies, techniques, and approaches), the type of instruction in an EL classroom, is meant to be the norm whether or not there is a learning expedition underway.

 We believe expeditionary learning harnesses the natural passion to learn and is a powerful method for developing the curiosity, skills, knowledge, and courage needed to imagine a better world and work toward realizing it.

 A great deal of thought, research and practice has gone into designing our schools structure.
 We haven’t always made the same decisions that were made by the schools of our childhood.
 Some of what you see may look unfamiliar.
 You may be surprised that certain school pieces are missing.
 You may notice some unexpected new things.
-Hopefully the next couple of pages should explain some these surprises.

 Our Classroom space is used flexibly In a PPSEL classroom, work areas are arranged to help students collaborate in small groups.
 Each classroom has a large space set aside for whole group meetings, which are essential to building a supportive community of learners.